Varicose veins on feet - the causes and solutions

 5. Exercise

 When you suffer from varicose veins, exercising can feel like a bush tucker trial, especially if the veins have started to appear on your feet.
-Walking can be uncomfortable, painful and irritating; however, it is necessary if you want to restore proper flow of blood in your veins.
+Walking can be uncomfortable, painful and irritating; however, it is necessary if you want to improve circulation and encourage the proper blood flow in your veins.
+See, the gentle pumping of your calf muscles help to facilitate and support the vein walls in their bid to push blood flow back upwards against gravity.
+This could also help to protect against more advanced states such as chronic venous insufficiency when blood really stops circulating as we would like.
+The benefit of walking could also be intensified if you opted to wear compression stockings.

 The key is to exercise sensibly – don't go on 10-mile bike rides or feel the need to start an intense weight session at your nearest gym.
 Instead, try taking brisk walks or even start yoga classes, as both forms of exercise are gentle and should encourage you to stretch your muscles and get your heart pumping.